Mukuldidolkar/M1_CustomerBillingSystem_Application/7_Others/README.md

-the images of code and the output are shown below
+the References for the project were taken from the website code with c .com